Assembly line worker integration and balancing problem: Acknowledgements

 \section{Acknowledgements}

 This research was supported by CAPES-Brazil and MEC-Spain (coordinated project CAPES DGU 258-12/PHB2011-0012-PC) and by FAPESP-Brazil.
 We also thank the project ``CORSARI MAGIC DPI 2010-18243'' of the Ministerio de Ciencia e Innovación del Gobierno de España within the Program ``Proyectos de Investigación Fundamental No Orientada''.
+The authors also thank two anonymous reviewers and the editor for their useful comments.